riccaran/ProteinMotionMaps/README.md

 # Advanced Visualization of Molecular Dynamics

-In this repository different computational techniques are used to provide a dynamic view of protein conformation and amino acid interactions in a molecular dynamic simulation, producing an animated output to visualize the change in conformation of a protein.
+In this repository different computational techniques are used to provide a dynamic view of protein conformation and amino acid interactions in a molecular dynamic simulation or a conformational ensemble, producing an animated output to visualize the change in conformation of a protein.

 ## Repository Overview